mehulagg/gitlab/doc/user/application_security/dast/index.md

    This is great for testing in dynamic environments.
 In order to run DAST against an app dynamically created during a GitLab CI/CD pipeline, have need a job to persist the apps domain in an `environment_url.txt` file.
-DAST will automatically parse that the `environment_url.txt` to find its scan target.
+DAST will automatically parse the `environment_url.txt` file to find its scan target.

   For example, in a job that runs prior to DAST, you could include code that looks similiar to: